-Staph infections are caused by a group of bacteria called Staphylococcus.
-There are 40 different types of Staphylococci, with the most common one inhabiting humans being Staphylococcus aureus.
-In normal cases, these bacteria do not cause any illness or infections.
-However, when these bacteria enter your child’s body through a cut, wound, or scratch, they cause an infection.
+Staph infection in kids is caused by a group of bacteria called Staphylococcus.
+There are 40 different types of Staphylococci, where Staphylococcus aureus is the most common one infecting humans.
+Normally, these bacteria do not cause any illnesses or infections, but an infection may occur if they enter your child’s body through a cut, wound, or scratch.

 What Are The Causes Of A Staph Infection?

 Staph infections are caused by the Staphylococcus bacteria that are found in the nose and on the skin of 30-50% of people, including children.
 In a normal, healthy child, these bacteria do not cause any harm (1).
 The most common site of their colonization is the anterior nasal vestibule, which is the lower end of the nostrils (2).
 Other sites of colonization include the skin, hair, and nails.

 Staph infections occur when there is an open wound or breach in the skin and the bacteria living on the skin enter the body and trigger symptoms.
 The bacteria could cause various types of infection, depending on the tissue involved (3).

 Forms Of Staph Infection